Most Popular Online Payment Methods in 2025: What Businesses Should Know

 This doesn’t even account for lost productivity due to:

 Ultimately, automation can instantly improve efficiency.
-One study found a $600,000 yearly productivity savings for a large multi-location wholesale business after implementing automation.
+One Production and Inventory Management Journal study found a $600,000 yearly productivity savings for a large multi-location wholesale business after implementing automation.

 Accuracy issues often cause overstocking and stockouts.
-But inventory automation tools like RFID tags can have a big impact.
+But inventory automation tools like radio frequency identification (RFID) tags can have a big impact.

-One study found a 55% decrease in stockouts after implementing automated inventory.
-Another found that improving accuracy rates can lead to a sales increase of 4% to 8%.
+One study from the International Journal of Logistics Management found a 55% decrease in stockouts after implementing automated inventory.
+The ECR Community Shrinkage & On-shelf Availability Group found that improving accuracy rates can lead to a sales increase of 4% to 8%.

 Inventory accuracy can have an impact on demand forecasting, although the significance is unclear.